 After Disney announced the discontinuation of the Disney Infinity franchise, Avalanche closed down.
 Today, though, an unexpected announcement was made by Warner Brothers that it has acquired Avalanche (via IGN).
 More exciting is that Avalanche is already hard at work on a Cars 3 video game.
 After the sudden end of the Disney Infinity series, Disney announced that it would no longer develop video games in-house – rather, it would license its properties so that other developers (not owned by Disney) could create video games based on Disney-owned characters.
 The Cars 3 game is one such example of Disney’s current strategy.
 It is ironic that Avalanche is back at the wheel (had to go there) and managing Pixar’s games even after being sold by Disney.
 It certainly makes sense, though, given the studio’s skill set and history.
 It will be interesting to see where it takes the new game and whether it will have any echoes of its previous efforts.

 On another note, this will be the first time since Brave that a Pixar film has received a standalone video game adaptation for home consoles.
 Monsters University, Inside Out, The Good Dinosaur, and Finding Dory were all combined into the various Disney Infinity games.
 There were pros and cons in being a part of the Disney Infinity platform – perhaps making standalone games for Pixar films once more will allow them to be more well-rounded.
 There is no release date that has been announced yet for the Cars 3 game, but given the feature film’s summer release date, the game should hit stores around that timeframe.
+While waiting, you can pass the time on other games such as 토토사이트.

 Below is the press release of today’s announcement: